rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

 The new resolver checks to see if the authenticated user has the `ADMIN` role.
-If it doesn't, the resolver returns an error; If it does, the next resolver is called.
+If it doesn't, the resolver returns an error; if it does, the next resolver is called.
 Unlike the `isMessageOwner` resolver, the `isAdmin` resolver is already combined, using the `isAuthenticated` resolver.
 Put this check in your actual resolver, which you are going to protect in the next step:

 {{< highlight javascript "hl_lines=2 5 17 18 19 20 21 22 23 24" >}}
 import jwt from 'jsonwebtoken';